-Prenuptial Agreements and Alimony Queens, NY
+Prenuptial Agreements and Alimony in Jackson Heights and Queens, NY

 After a divorce, a spouse may be granted alimony in Family Court.
 However, there are times in which couples sign a prenuptial agreement (pre-nup) which limits the amount of alimony or may even prevent one spouse from obtaining support altogether.
 There are many rules and regulations regarding the allotment of alimony to either spouse, and often, one or both spouses may try to take advantage of the other and either demand a larger payment or try to limit their support.
-Queens alimony lawyer Charles Zolot understands that each divorce case is unique and as such, there is no clear-cut answer to how exactly alimony will be issued.
+Jackson Heights alimony lawyer Charles Zolot understands that each divorce case is unique and as such, there is no clear-cut answer to how exactly alimony will be issued.
 But with the help of the Law Office of Charles Zolot, you can ensure your rights will not be infringed upon.

 What is Alimony and What are Your Rights to It?